debraysimon/tpxle-doc/docs/AbeewayRefGuide/Parameters-default-configuration/firmware-parameters.md

 (2) The accelerometer chip details can be easily found by connecting the tracker with USB cable on [CLI terminal](/D-Reference/UsingCLI_R/) and entering **system accelero show**.

-(3) The range of *shock_detection* parameter depends on the accelerometer inside the tracker.
-The range is [0,111] for trackers using MMA8256FC and its [0,255] for trackers using LIS2DW.
+(3) The range of *shock_detection* parameter depends on the accelerometer inside the tracker and also the MCU Firmware version.
 Please refer to the [AN-018_Motion_and_shock_detection](/D-Reference/DocLibrary_R/AbeewayTrackers_R.md#application-notes) to find out the accelerometer inside your tracker.
 :::

 ## Temperature monitoring parameters